South Asian Canadians in British Columbia: Southern Interior

+Okanagan & Similkameen

 There has been an Indo-Canadian population in the Okanagan region, including Kelowna.
 The Okanagan Sikh community began at the turn of the 20th century and increased in size in the 1960s and 1970s.
 As of 1984 the Okanagan region had about 600 Sikh families.
 In 2006 Kelowna had 1,870 South Asian visible minority residents.
 That year, 1,985 persons indicated that they had South Asian ethnic origins.
 Indo-Canadian Sikhs in the Okanagan area had worked in the lumber industry.

 As of the 1980s most of the population had originated from rural India, and almost all Okanagan male Sikhs had job experience in the area sawmills.
 As of the 1980s some Okanagan Sikhs had interacted with urban India prior to moving to Canada.
 Annamma Joy, in the 1975 PhD thesis Accommodation and Cultural Persistence: The Case of the Sikhs and Portuguese in the Okanagan Valley of British Columbia, a study of the Sikh population of the Okanagan, surveyed 40 Sikhs and concluded that most Sikhs in the Okanagan originated from rural areas in Jullunder and Hoshiarpur; those who had attained university education had done so in other Punjabi towns.

 Sikh Indo-Canadian women worked as fruit pickers on farms and in the domestic sector, including kitchen workers and maids.
 As of the 1980s, within the Okanagan Valley male Sikh persons were more likely to have a command of English than female Sikhs, and 85% of the males stated that they were not comfortable using the English language.

+Thompson-Nicola/Columbia-Shuswap

 Kamloops in the Thompson-Nicola Regional District had 1,545 South Asian visible minorities in 2006.
 That year, 1,595 persons claimed South Asian origins.

 Merritt in the Nicola Valley has an Indo-Canadian population.
 In 2006 it had 615 South Asian visible minorities and 545 persons claiming South Asian ethnic ancestry.